Formula4J

 Formula4j is such a tool.

-- it gives you a plain, simple API (JDK 5+) for the run-time evaluation of basic mathematical expressions
+- it gives you a JDK 5+ API for the run-time evaluation of basic mathematical expressions

 - it targets typical business applications, and not scientific applications